Louise Roe’s 4 Secrets to Glamping at Coachella Like a BossBy Louise Roe

-I finally recovered from Coachella 2017, and it was so worth it!
+I finally recovered from the annual Coachella music festival, and it was so worth it!
 I’m a Coachella veteran at this point, but this time was unlike any other.

-This year I was lucky enough to partner up with Marriott Rewards and experience their luxury Safari tents, which were located within the artist area — literally right behind the stages.
+This year I was lucky enough to experience their luxury Safari tents, which were located within the artist area — literally right behind the stages.

 If you’ve ever been to Coachella, you know what a nightmare it is to get home at the end of the night, so I felt so lucky to zip back to my tent in a golf cart after the festival.